isomerpages/sfa-foodsecurity/_master-planning-lck/stakeholder-engagement.md

 ![Alt text for image on Isomer site](/images/Phase%202-5.png)
 ![Alt text for image on Isomer site](/images/Phase2-6.png)

+Read the full report [here](/files/LCKMP%20Phase%202%20Summary.pdf).

+#### Phase 3: Co-creation

+In Phase 3, selected participants will be invited to work in dedicated groups to deepen their ideas and develop solutions.
+They will go through four rigorous sessions of problem framing, envisioning, testing and prototyping on the 4 ‘Es’:
+* Environment
+* Experience
+* Engagement
+* Economics

 The call for participation for our Phase 2 engagement sessions have closed.
 If you would like to share your ideas and suggestions with us, please visit [go.gov.sg/lckmpideas](go.gov.sg/lckmpideas).